thomd/userscripts/README.md

 			currentVersion: "1.0.2",
 			checkInterval:  604800,                              // check only once a week
 			injectInto:     document.getElementById("header"),   // inject updater-message into this DOM-node
-			updaterCss:     ""                                   // individual css rules (see 'Styling of updater-message' below) });
+			updaterCss:     ""                                   // individual css rules (see 'Themes' below) });

 4. You may optional define additional (non standard) userscript-meta tags `@change` and/or `@depricated` in your script.
 This information will then be used in an update-message as additional description.

-	**`@change`**:      what has been changed in the new version
+	`@change`:      what has been changed in the new version

-	**`@depricated`**:  if userscript is depricated (the scripts site may have implemented your feature now, so the userscript isn't necessary anymore), then give a description or set to 'true'.
+	`@depricated`:  if userscript is depricated (the scripts site may have implemented your feature now, so the userscript isn't necessary anymore), then give a description or set to 'true'.

 Notes